The picture above is of me between the Single Cone peak and the Double Cone peak of the Remarkables Range that I had spent most of a day climbing.

 No mountaineering or similar stores in Brisbane in those days, so I had to make do.
 I had only seen a backpack with a frame in books I got from Bevan or from the library.
 I drew up a plan for the H-frame and had a blacksmith weld it for me.
 I had a canvas repairer make the actual pack to fit.
 I bought a piece of parachute silk and had a sailmaker stitch nylon rope around the edge for a tent.
 I had a raincoat manufacturer (Drizabone perhaps?) produce a cut-down version of their raincoat for my jacket.
 The sleeping bag I had from the Scout Shop was plain canvas with a thin padding of cotton wadding, and no hood, so I bought a bed eiderdown and cut and stitched it to make a liner and hood.
 The climbing rope came from a ships chandler on the bay.
 I chose lightweight nylon, guessing the climbing safety rating.
 The nearest thing I could get to climbing boots was a pair of kangaroo leather, rubber-soled work boots.
 The greater challenges of New Zealand were substituted for Tasmania.
 At first I planned to travel to New Zealand by tramp steamer, but ended up flying (£150).

 This all cost a pretty penny.
 Of my £7 weekly wage I spent £5 per week for board, and the £2 a week I had left was more than taken up with the like of transport, food, clothing, haircuts, uni fees, entertainment and so on.
 You may wonder how come I was flush with cash.
 I’d tell you, but I am not sure if there is a statute of limitations on running neighbourhood games of chance.
-What I can advise you from my experience is that it is much better to be the banker in these situations and, hypothetically, that’s what I would have been if such events had occurred.
+What I can advise you from my experience is that it is much better to be the banker in these situations and, hypothetically, that’s what I would have been if such events had ever actually occurred.

 How did I train to climb mountains higher than I had ever seen?
 Mt Coot-tha’s 900 feet isn’t much, I filled the new backpack with rocks and went up and down it several times each day.
 For the technical climbing, local volcanic plugs provided some steep, if short, cliffs.
 We used the south face of Mt Barney for fitness, and the north face for climbing skills.